osome-iu/osometweet/README.md

 * Academic Track [Benefits](https://github.com/osome-iu/osometweet/wiki/Info:-Academic-Track-Benefits) and [Details](https://github.com/osome-iu/osometweet/wiki/Info:-Academic-Track-Details)

 ### Example Scripts
 We offer [example scripts](examples) for working with different endpoints.
-We recommend that you read and understand the instructions on the [Wiki page](https://github.com/osome-iu/osometweet/wiki) the package prior to using these scripts
+We recommend that you read and understand the methods by reading the relevant package [Wiki](https://github.com/osome-iu/osometweet/wiki) pages prior to using these scripts.